3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Discussion

-\paragraph{Limitations.} We acknowledge that opportunities for improvement exist beyond what is proposed by our dataset.
+We acknowledge that opportunities for improvement exist beyond what is proposed by our dataset.
 By composing our dataset exclusively of PLA-based additively manufactured parts, we present only one type of texture for models to identify surface defects upon.
 In many high-value advanced manufacturing applications, subtle differences in the presentation of certain defects may occur due to differences in material properties.
+However, as discussed, the literature consensus is that geometry is of far greater consequence to the occurrence of defects than material within the same additive manufacturing process.
 The degree this would impact applications in real-world use cases has not been explored and presents an interesting opportunity for future study.

-Additionally, while the range of surface defects accounted for in our dataset is the most comprehensive of any dataset for 3D Anomaly Detection to date, there remains an array of potential defects which can occur in advanced manufacturing use-cases, well understood by experts in the manufacturing and materials science fields, which are not provided in this dataset.
+While the range of surface defects accounted for in our dataset is the most comprehensive of any dataset for 3D Anomaly Detection to date, there remains an array of potential defects which can occur in advanced manufacturing use-cases, well understood by experts in the manufacturing and materials science fields, which are not provided in this dataset.
 This presents an opportunity for further augmentations to accommodate a broader range of industrial applications.
-Lastly, our dataset does not provide full 3D views of the parts included, as some datasets which precede it do, however we do not consider this a significant limitation, as we consider the availability of such complete scans to be an unrealistic standard to expect for real-world applications and instead anticipate that the multi-view, multi-camera in-the-wild approach proposed is significantly more appropriate for such instances.
+Lastly, our dataset proides a multi-view scan of each part included, but does not provide full 3D views.
+We do not consider this a significant limitation, as we consider the availability of such complete scans to be unrealistic in real-world applications and instead anticipate that the multi-view, multi-camera in-the-wild approach proposed is significantly more appropriate for such contexts.